Nnsfnhh/Text-Recognition-System/PMP-PLAN/B-PROJECT_PLANNING.md

 ## B. PLANNING THE PROJECT

 ### Scope
-  The scope of our product Deep Text Recognition or optical character recognition which perform on a grid infrastructure, is to give users an effective and improved software tool for document processing by reading and identifying characters in research, academic, governmental, and marketing business organisations that have a large pool of documented, scanned images.
+  The scope of our product Text Recognition or optical character recognition which perform on a grid infrastructure, is to give users an effective and improved software tool for document processing by reading and identifying characters in research, academic, governmental, and marketing business organisations that have a large pool of documented, scanned images.
 Regardless of the size or kind of characters in a document, the product recognises them, searches for them, and processes them more quickly in accordance with environmental requirements.
   The primary objective is to speed the character recognition process in document processing.
 As a result, the system is able to handle a large number of documents in less time, thereby saving time.
 Due to the fact that our character identification is built on a grid infrastructure, it tries to recognise several heterogeneous characters that belong to separate global languages with three distinct font attributes and alignments.

 ### Project Management Life cycle